 - A. This section specifies the requirements for the management of nonhazardous building construction and demolition waste. - B. Waste disposal in landfills shall be minimized to the greatest extent possible.
 Of the inevitable waste that is generated, as much of the waste material as economically feasible shall be salvaged, recycled or reused. - C. Contractor shall use all reasonable means to divert construction and demolition waste from landfills and incinerators, and facilitate their salvage and recycle not limited to the following: - 1.
 Waste Management Plan development and implementation. - 2.
 Techniques to minimize waste generation. - 3.
 Sorting and separating of waste materials. - 4.
 Salvage of existing materials and items for reuse or resale. - 5.
 Recycling of materials that cannot be reused or sold. - D. At a minimum the following waste categories shall be diverted from landfills: - 1.
 Inerts (eg, concrete, masonry and asphalt). - 2.
 Clean dimensional wood and palette wood. - Engineered wood products (plywood, particle board and I-joists, etc). - 4.
 Metal products (eg, steel, wire, beverage containers, copper, etc). - 5.
 Cardboard, paper and packaging. - 6.
-Plastics (eg, ABS, PVC). - 7.
-Carpet and/or pad. - 8.
-Gypsum board. - 9.
-Insulation. - 10.
-Paint. - 11.
-Fluorescent lamps.
+Bitumen roofing materials. - 7.
+Plastics (eg, ABS, PVC). - 8.
+Insulation. - 9.
+Paint.